Announcing India’s 1st Botathon – A Hackathon For Chatbots!

 A large part of this year has been spent on taking existing apps and converting them into fast, usable chatbots.
 While these will eventually scale and be useful, we believe the real value will be seen through a bunch of bot-first use cases.
 These will be products or tasks that will lend themselves most naturally to a chatbot as opposed to any other interface.
 Some of these may be totally new solutions which you would have never thought technology could solve.
 A WhatsApp, Instagram or Snapchat could have never been built for the Web first.
 Keeping this in mind, we encourage all participants in this Botathon to think of unique problems whose solutions are best solved using a chat interface.
 And we hope that some of those take on a new journey beyond the two days of the event.

 The event aims to bring together India’s best bot developers, so you will need to Apply to get a seat.
 We have partnered up with the good folks at Venturesity for developer outreach and applications.
-The application and other details are available here.

 Look forward to making India’s 1st Botathon a huge success!